Uzbekistan

 In August, the police arrested and detained some 30 suspected gay men in the city of Turkmenabat.

-In December, a 23-year-old gay man was arrested by the police after he was tested HIV-positive at the AIDS-HIV Center in Ashgabat.
+In December, according to local media, a 23-year-old gay man was arrested by the police after he was tested HIV-positive at the AIDS-HIV Center in Ashgabat.
 The police officers forced him to sign a paper admitting his homosexuality and opened a criminal case against him on the sodomy charge.
 The young man managed to flee to Russia and then to a third country, fearing he would be sent to prison.

 A report by Human Rights Watch recounted the story of an 18-year-old man who was arrested for being gay and subjected to a forced anal ‘examination’.
 According to the man, around 20 people were detained for same-sex sexual activity along with him.
 They were tortured in detention, and then all were sentenced to two years’ imprisonment under article 135.